floyds1995/Auto-Index-Constituents-Tracker/README.md

 The `CorporateActions.csv` and `symbolchange.csv` files were built from a large bulk download of NSE's own archives, then extended daily by the sync scripts.
 The bulk download captured all history NSE publicly exposes; the daily syncs append new entries as NSE publishes them.

+The OHLCV dataset was bulk-downloaded once (1995-01-02 through the collection date), validated against NSE's own archive, and has been incrementally extended by the daily workflow since.
+Every date's internal `DATE` column is checked against its filename to reject NSE's occasional "stale file on holiday URL" behavior.

 Where accuracy was possible, it was prioritized.
 Where it wasn't, the file reflects the best available information at the time of collection.

-For any research or backtesting that depends on precise constituent history, verify the NSE files against primary sources — NSE Indices Limited's circular archive and the historical index factsheets.
+For any research or backtesting that depends on precise constituent or price history, verify the NSE files against primary sources — NSE Indices Limited's circular archive and the historical index factsheets.
 Treat this dataset as a strong starting point, not a ground truth.

 ## Disclaimer